Fernando Valenzuela: "Fernandomania"

 Following his successful stint as a reliever in 1980, Valenzuela transitioned to a full-time starter role in his 1981 rookie season.
 He was unexpectedly named the Dodgers' Opening Day starter as a rookie after Jerry Reuss was injured 24 hours before his scheduled start, and Burt Hooton was not ready to fill in.
 At first, Valenzuela did not think manager Tommy Lasorda was serious.
 However, he filled in and shut out the Houston Astros 2–0.
 He was the first rookie to start Opening Day for the Dodgers.

 Valenzuela enjoyed one of the hottest starts to a career in MLB history.
-He began the season 8–0 with seven complete games, five shutouts and an ERA of 0.50.
-In addition to his dominance on the mound, Valenzuela's unusual and flamboyant pitching motion—including a glance skyward at the apex of each wind-up—drew attention of its own.
+He began the season 8–0 with seven complete games, five shutouts, and an ERA of 0.50.
+Valenzuela's unusual and flamboyant pitching motion, including a glance skyward at the apex of each wind-up, drew attention of its own.
 His most prominent and effective pitch was the screwball, which had not been a popular pitch for decades.

 An instant media icon, Valenzuela drew large crowds from Los Angeles' Latino community every time he pitched, and his rookie 1981 Topps and Fleer baseball cards were in high demand.
 The craze surrounding Valenzuela came to be known as "Fernandomania".
 The Dodgers' Spanish radio broadcast ratings on KTNQ jumped from 3.4 to 8.6.
 His starts drew large crowds in every city.
 During his warm-up routine at Dodger Stadium, the PA system would play ABBA's 1976 hit song "Fernando".
 He became the first player to win the Rookie of the Year Award and the Cy Young Award in the same season, and finished fifth in NL MVP voting.
 He was also the first rookie to lead the NL in strikeouts.
 The Dodgers won the World Series that season.

 In 1981, President Ronald Reagan invited Valenzuela to the White House for a state luncheon with Mexican president José López Portillo.